TheSLinux/buildsystem/README.md

 If you want to add some features and/or to fix some issues of a package, please fork and create your own `feature branch`. _(See below for examples)_.
-The name of `feature branch` should start by `p_`, follow by the name of the package per-se, and follow the `feature name`.
+The name of `feature branch` should start by `p_`, follow by the name of the package per-se, and then by the `feature name`.
 For example

 ````
+p_foobar                         # This is acceptable, but not good
-p_foobar@this-is-a-new-feature
+p_foobar@this-is-a-new-feature   # This is good
-p_foobar#this-is-abug-fix
+p_foobar#this-is-abug-fix        # This is also good
 ````

 Here you can see some special characters `@`, `#`.
 You can also use